 - Consequences from the heavy periods that women experienced on their daily routine

 In most cases, women can begin with medications:

-- If a woman has a plan to conceive in the next few months, nonsteroidal anti-inflammatory drugs aka NSAID may be a good option.
-However, NSAIDs are not as effective as hormonal treatments in treating heavy menstrual bleeding.
+- If a woman plans to conceive in the next few months, nonsteroidal anti-inflammatory drugs, aka NSAID, may be a good option.
+However, NSAIDs are less effective than hormonal treatments in heavy menstrual bleeding.